StoyPenny/basic-chrome-plugin/README.md

 3. Load Unpacked: Click the "Load unpacked" button near the logo in the top left and select the folder for this project

 ## Update Extension
-One your extension has already by loaded into Chrome, anytime you make file changes to the folder that Chrome is pointing at, it will show a small update button in the lower right of your extension.
+Once your extension has already been loaded into Chrome, anytime you make local file changes to the folder that Chrome is pointing at, it will show a small update button in the lower right of your extension.
 1. Open Chrome: Go to chrome://extensions
 2. Find your extension, will look similar to the image below
 3. Press the refresh button in the lower right corner